-No More 5 Year Term Life Insurance: See our Alternative Short Term Plans
+No More 5 Year Term Life Insurance Policies: See our Alternative Short Term Plans

-However, if you have an agent who knows a thing or two about life insurance (like us), they can show you how to get a 5 year policy at a low cost and with options after 5 years as well.
+However, if you have an agent who knows a thing or two about life insurance (like us), they can show you how to get a short term life insurance plan at a low cost and with options after 5 years as well.

-Read on to have your 5 year term questions answered, and to learn how to get the best life insurance rates overall.
+Read on to have your questions answered, and to learn how to get the best short term life insurance rates overall.

-5 year term life insurance is a policy that covers the insured for 5 years.
+A 5 year term life insurance policy is a plan that covers the insured for 5 years.
 It is one of the shortest term policies out there, after annual renewable term policies.